German finance ministry denies report it preparing for a state's insolvency

 But on Saturday, a spokesman for the finance ministry denied that any preparation of such a framework was taking place.

 "This report is not correct," he said.
-"We are focusing our efforts entirely on the resolution of the current Greek crisis within the framework of the current (aid) program."
+"We are focusing our efforts entirely on the resolution of the current Greek crisis within the framework of the current (aid) programme."

 (Reporting By Sabine Siebold; writing by John O'Donnell; Editing by Gareth Jones)